World’s Biggest Hug: Christ the Redeemer PSA

 The business intent behind the “international sequel”

 This is a sequel strategy that scales a successful format while refreshing the setting.
-It keeps the core concept intact. surprise rewards from a familiar Coca-Cola object. and broadens it into a global “where will happiness strike next” platform.
+It keeps the core concept intact.
+Surprise rewards from a familiar Coca-Cola object. and broadens it into a global “where will happiness strike next” platform.

 It also turns brand warmth into a repeatable content engine.
 Each location can add its own culturally legible gifts, which gives the series room to travel without changing the structure.